Houghton College Philharmonia Orchestra

 The Houghton Philharmonia Orchestra (PO) is a flexible group of 50-60 orchestral musicians, including strings, winds, and percussion.
 Both music and non-music majors participate in this ensemble, as well as players from the community.
 Student membership is open; seating assignments are made based on a rotational system, enabling advanced musicians to mentor members with less experience.

-The Philharmonia believes in going beyond being a "Sonic Museum" and regularly performs works by living composers, including repertoire from the film, pop, video game and art music genres.
+The PO believes in going beyond being a "Sonic Museum" and regularly performs works by living composers, including repertoire from the film, pop, video game and art music genres.
 Houghton student and faculty composers frequently have their music performed and read in rehearsal.
 Most recently the orchestra has performed music by Mark Hijleh, David Davies, Mason Bates and Robert Denham.
 In addition, the traditional musical eras—works of Baroque, Classical, Romantic, Post-Romantic, and later Twentieth-Century masters--are performed and studied.
-In Fall 2014, the Philharmonia will continue its longstanding Greatbatch Concerto Competition; winners will perform with the Philharmonia or the Symphonic Winds Ensemble.
+In Fall 2014, the Philharmonia will continue its longstanding Greatbatch Concerto Competition; winners will perform with the Philharmonia or the Symphonic Winds Ensemble in February 2015.

-All Houghton students in the Philharmonia complete a short placement audition.
-Audition information and sign-up is online at https://drd.youcanbook.me.
-Audition material will be announced in addition to students being asked to play scales and sight-read.
+All Houghton string students in the Philharmonia complete a short placement audition.
+Audition material will be posted here and students will be asked to play scales and sight-read.
 Please arrive a few minutes early.
-If you have any questions regarding auditions or participation in an instrumental ensemble, please email Dr. Justin Davis at email@example.com.
-We look forward to hearing your audition, meeting you, and having you participate with us this year!
+Students will sign up for a time slot outside Dr. Davis' office (room 214 in the CFTA).
+If you have any questions regarding auditions or participation in an instrumental ensemble, please email Dr. Justin Davis at firstname.lastname@example.org.
+We look forward to hearing your placement hearing, meeting you, and having you participate with us this year!
 All Houghton students are invited to participate in Philharmonia, regardless of major!